bitemyapp/learnhaskell/README.md

     su -c "pacman -S cabal-install ghc happy alex haddock"

+### Gentoo

+On Gentoo, you will want to install the Haskell platform through Portage.
+The package is likely masked, so you'll want to unmask it with something like so

+    echo ">=dev-haskell/haskell-platform-2013.2.0.0 ~amd64" >> /etc/portage/package.keywords

+Once it's unmasked, run

+    emerge --jobs --ask --verbose dev-haskell/haskell-platform

 ### Mac OS X

 Install the GHC for Mac OS X app, which includes GHC and Cabal.
 It provides instructions on how to add GHC and Cabal to your path after you've dropped the .app somewhere.